 Short-term objectives 3-5 years

-- Active Orienteering clubs in 5 provinces (currently we are active in two provinces)
+- Active Orienteering clubs in 5 provinces (currently we are active in three provinces)

 - Improve Participation Levels across all demographics